 peach cobbler being scooped out of the pan with a spoon.

 The topping for today’s cobbler is kind of like a mix between a cake mix and a deconstructed shortcake.
 I took my Strawberry Shortcake recipe and increased the sugar to make it sweeter.
-Instead of cutting in the butter, we are cutting in buttermilk and an egg, then scattering cut butter on top the cobbler to give it that crispy, melt in your mouth topping!
+Instead of cutting in the butter, we are cutting in buttermilk and an egg, then scattering cut butter on top of the cobbler to give it that crispy, melt-in-your-mouth topping!

 Here’s a quick shopping list to help you gather your ingredients.
 See the recipe card below for the full ingredients and instructions!